 They enjoy going out for the occasional meal, to the movies and on holiday in New Zealand at least once a year.

-They’ve looked at the Massey University’s Retirement Expenditure Guidelines and worked out they’d need at least $500 per week on top of NZ Super to live this kind of lifestyle. *As at 2016.
+They’ve looked at the Massey University’s Retirement Expenditure Guidelines and worked out they’d need around $800 per week on top of NZ Super to live this kind of lifestyle. *As at 2017.